Miltmon

 Proven ability to establish and optimize comprehensive QA/QC frameworks, resulting in successful compliance with standards including AWS D1.1, ASME Section IX, and API 1104.

-I drive a hands-on, quality-first culture, emphasizing practical field documentation and empowering teams (drawing on experience as former welders/inspectors) to exceed mere compliance.
+I drive a hands-on safety first, quality-first culture, emphasizing practical field documentation and empowering teams (drawing on experience as former welders/inspectors) to exceed mere compliance.

 Trainer | Sharing Knowledge